 About the bill

 H.R.
 6735 requires the Secretary of Homeland Security to establish a policy for the reporting and remediation of security vulnerabilities on appropriate information systems within 90 days.
 The policy must include an understanding of the information technology that the policy applies to, the conditions under which individuals or organizations legally may discover and report vulnerabilities, and how those vulnerabilities are to be reported and disclosed.
-Additionally, the bill lays out the process that the Department must go through in mitigating and remediating the security vulnerabilities reported through this policy ...
+Additionally, the bill lays out the process that the Department must go through in mitigating and remediating the security vulnerabilities reported through this policy.
+In developing the policy, the Secretary must consult with the Attorney General, the Secretary of Defense, the Administrator of the General Services Administration, and non-governmental security researchers.
+Finally, the bill lays out the specifics for reporting the policy to Congress ...

 Sponsor and status